-Cystic fibrosis treatment advances have made it possible for adults with cystic fibrosis to live longer.
-Successfully managing the demands of your lifelong treatment can best be achieved when you partner with a team of cystic fibrosis experts, like the doctors, surgeons and therapists in Duke’s accredited CF Care Center.
+Cystic fibrosis treatment advances have made it possible for adults with cystic fibrosis to live longer and more fulfilling lives.
+Successfully managing the demands of your lifelong treatment can best be achieved when you partner with a team of cystic fibrosis experts, like the doctors, surgeons, and therapists in Duke’s Cystic Fibrosis Care Center, accredited by the Cystic Fibrosis Foundation.
 Under our care, you will work closely with the full spectrum of cystic fibrosis specialists.

-Our Team Approach to Your Cystic Fibrosis Treatment
+A Team Approach to Your Cystic Fibrosis Treatment